MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 - Build a segment of current business customers that will participate in the campaign.

-- Build a subscription center form and subscription center page for business customers to be able to opt into and out of marketing communications.
+- Manage business customers' consent levels to be able to opt into and out of marketing communications.

-- Build the content for the campaign including the marketing emails, marketing form, and a marketing page to host the form.
+- Build the content for the campaign including the marketing emails and marketing forms, and host the forms.

-- Build the customer journey that will automate the delivery of the campaign content.
+- Build the journey that will automate the delivery of the campaign content.

 Sales would like a way to prioritize the leads generated from this campaign based on their marketing engagement activities.
 The sales and marketing teams work together to define the scoring criteria and point system for this campaign.
 The Marketing Coordinator will then create the model within Dynamics 365 Marketing.